scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         2.  change "refs deeper than" to "refs nested deeper than"
         3.  make check dir be on by default

-    -   Put in more comments about fontforge.
-We now have a domain under [fontforge](http://fontforge.sf.net/), future releases will be found there.
+    -   Put in more comments about websharpstudios.
+We now have a domain under [websharpstudios](http://websharpstudios.sf.net/), future releases will be found there.

 -   29-Feb-2004
-    -   FontForge could crash if given a bad 'cmap' subtable
+    -   websharpstudios could crash if given a bad 'cmap' subtable
     -   Clean up generation of OS/2 a bit
     -   Pass motion events to windows even when a dlg is active (so that the mouse location will be shown in an outline window when the Point info dlg is active).
-    -   Put in a comment about changing to FontForge in the copyright notice the program prints at start up.
+    -   Put in a comment about changing to websharpstudios in the copyright notice the program prints at start up.
     -   The "preflight" script on the mac had problems if the program had never been installed before

 -   27-Feb-2004
     -   Redid the way menus respond to arrow keys
-    -   a multilayer enabled FontForge would crash when editing a normal font.
+    -   a multilayer enabled websharpstudios would crash when editing a normal font.

 -   24-Feb-2004
     -   Remove the AddHint command and replace it with AddHHint and AddVHint.
-    -   FontForge would crash when generating a mac family with NFNT bitmaps.
+    -   websharpstudios would crash when generating a mac family with NFNT bitmaps.
     -   Added support of exporting a character into PDF format.
     -   Oh dear, I was figuring out hintmasks in the wrong direction